 Teaching hours vary vastly, depending on what kind of job you take.
-Full-time work at a language centre is usually 10-15 hours a week on evenings and weekends.
+Full-time work at a language center is usually 10-15 hours a week on evenings and weekends.
 Whereas, full-time work at a school is generally 20-25 hours a week during the day, Monday to Friday.
 Though, it’s worth remembering that you will often spend a considerable amount of time planning your lessons outside of classroom hours.

 There is a broad range of ages available to teach, but adult classes are a little harder to come by.
 Class sizes can be anywhere between 5 and 40 students, and classrooms usually have plenty of facilities, such as touch-screen boards, games, and books.
 You will also have a Vietnamese teaching assistant to help you in almost all your lessons.

 I have found the students here are incredibly energetic, loving and competitive.
 They have a great sense of humor but take a little prompting to think creatively.
 There will be days when they can’t keep focus, but this is usually because the students are worked very hard here, with hours of homework and extra classes after school.

-The main down-side of teaching English in Vietnam is that communication and organisation are not great.
+The main down-side of teaching English in Vietnam is that communication and organization are not great.
 In fact, it’s pretty horrendous.
 You will often be sent lesson plans the night before, or not at all, and your schedule can change without any notice.

 Rates vary depending on where you work and what you teach.
 The average wage for teachers in large cities like Hanoi or HCMC is $20 per hour, though payment can be less in smaller towns.
 A private school may pay a bit more, and if you teach a specialized subject, like Math or Science (English), then you can earn up to $25.

 Salaries are even higher for university teachers, but you will be expected to have more qualifications and experience.
 Some schools will offer a monthly salary, rather than a rate per hour.
 Whether this is worth your while is purely down to the school and how much they choose to use you.